EricEdens/urllib/README.md

   - Support IPv6 hosts.
 - [x] 0.5
   - Support IDN hosts.
+- [x] 0.6
+  - Create a `Url` by parsing.
-- [ ] 0.6
+- [ ] 0.7
   - Utility method to classify a potential URL.
 Is it junk?
 A protocol-relative URL?
 An absolute path?
-- [ ] 0.7
+- [ ] 0.8
   - Resolve a possibly-relative link against an existing `Url`
-- [ ] 0.8
+- [ ] 0.9
   - Utility method to canonicalize previously-encoded URLs.
-- [ ] 0.9
-  - Create a `Url` by parsing.
 - [ ] 1.0
   - Encode a `Url` to display to users (like in a web browser URL bar)